halo951/release-version-by-git/README.md

 1. if has git info, then generate version by git info and `package.json`
     1. style: `${major}.${minor}.${patch}-${branch}.${hash}`, `major`、 `minor`、`patch` from `pkg.version`
 2. if don't has git info, then copy from `package.json` version.
+3. Support `gitlab CI`, if in `gitlab ci build`, prioritize the use of environmental variables